 Basics First – NSCCL Full Form and History

-NSCCL was established in August 1995 as a wholly-owned subsidiary of the National Stock Exchange (NSE).
-NSCCL full form is National Securities Clearing Corporation Limited and it was the first securities clearing house in the country to be established.
-It was also the first clearing corporation in the country to implement a settlement guarantee.
+In August 1995, the National Securities Clearing Corporation Limited (NSCCL) was established as a wholly-owned subsidiary of the National Stock Exchange (NSE).
+NSCCL, which stands for National Securities Clearing Corporation Limited, holds the distinction of being the first securities clearing house to be established in the country.
+It was also the pioneer in implementing a settlement guarantee in the clearing corporation.

-NSCCL aims to provide safe and efficient value-added services while also setting global benchmarks through strong risk management systems and processes.
-Primary objectives of NSE Clearing are outlined below.
+NSE Clearing Ltd aims to provide safe and efficient value-added services while setting global benchmarks through strong risk management systems and processes.
+The primary objectives of NSE Clearing are outlined below:

-- To facilitate clearing & settlement of securities
+- To facilitate the clearing & settlement of securities

 - Offering counter-party risk guarantee for concerned parties

-Who are eligible for the member admission process for NSCCL?
+Who is Eligible for the Member Admission Process for NSCCL?

-Membership in NSCCL is open to the following entities, provided they meet the SEBI and NSE eligibility criteria.
+Membership in NSCCL is open to the following entities, provided they meet SEBI and NSE eligibility criteria:

 - Partnership firms